David Dwight Brings Product Management Insight to the UWEBC Community

 David DwightDavid Dwight is this year’s Product Management Practice Director in Residence, working with Matt Cone, our Customer Experience & Marketing Practice Director.
 David joined the University of Wisconsin nearly three years ago as Director of the Operations and Technology Management Knowledge Center within the Wisconsin School of Business.
 Through this role, he became closely connected with UWEBC and its mission of helping organizations grow through innovation and digital transformation.

-Before entering academia, David spent more than 30 years in industry, leading customer-focused and product management initiatives across a variety of organizations.
-His experience fueled a passion for advancing product management as a formal discipline, leading him to collaborate with UWEBC as a Practice Director in Residence, where he helps bridge academic insight and industry practice.
+Before entering academia, David spent more than 30 years in industry, leading customer-focused product management initiatives across a variety of organizations.
+His experience fueled a passion for advancing product management as a formal discipline.
+His collaboration with the UWEBC as a Practice Director in Residence, where he helps bridge academic insight and industry practice.

-“The product manager has to live with a foot in three different worlds.”
+“The product manager has to live with a foot in three different worlds: Customer needs, business strategy, and operational feasibility.”

 David Dwight